bilaliqbal575/Portfolio-using-HTML-only/README.md

 # This is the start of the HTML5
-# Practice the advance tags og html.
+# Practice the advance tags of html.